KaiKiatLiew/kaikiatliew.github.io/_posts/2025-03-19-COE-Analysis.md

 library(zoo)
 ```

-11. Figure 1 : COE premiums over time using line chart
+Figure 1 : COE premiums over time using line chart
-a.
-First, ‘Pivot_longer()’ is performed to transform data into a long format for subsequent plotting while assigning it as an object for ease of identification;
+- First, ‘Pivot_longer()’ is performed to transform data into a long format for subsequent plotting while assigning it as an object for ease of identification;
-b.
-Next, the 'na.approx' function was used to interpolate missing values;
+- Next, the 'na.approx' function was used to interpolate missing values;
-c.
-Plotting code starts with ‘ggplot()’ where the x,y and group arguments were passed globally, setting the axis of the line plot;
+- Plotting code starts with ‘ggplot()’ where the x,y and group arguments were passed globally, setting the axis of the line plot;
-d.
-The color aesthetics was then passed into ‘geom_line()’;
+- The color aesthetics was then passed into ‘geom_line()’;
-e.	‘labs()’ function was added to indicate axis title,  chart title, sub-title and caption;
+- ‘labs()’ function was added to indicate axis title,  chart title, sub-title and caption;
-f.
-The ‘geom_rect()’ function was added twice to mark out timelines where  two significant events took place (i.e. global financial crisis and COVID-19 pandemic);
+- The ‘geom_rect()’ function was added twice to mark out timelines where  two significant events took place (i.e. global financial crisis and COVID-19 pandemic);
-g.
-The ‘scale_y_continuous()’ function was used to convert y-axis labelling to “dollar” format, with ‘breaks = seq(0, 160000, by = 10000)’ defines the parameters of y-axis with an incremental value of $10,000;
+- The ‘scale_y_continuous()’ function was used to convert y-axis labelling to “dollar” format, with ‘breaks = seq(0, 160000, by = 10000)’ defines the parameters of y-axis with an incremental value of $10,000;
-h.
-The ‘scale_x_date()’ was used to set the time interval as one year across the x axis, with a ‘%y’ date label converting the date format as “YY” display;
+- The ‘scale_x_date()’ was used to set the time interval as one year across the x axis, with a ‘%y’ date label converting the date format as “YY” display;
-i.
-The ‘theme()’ and ‘element_text()’ functions were used to set the size and format of texts within the chart;
+- The ‘theme()’ and ‘element_text()’ functions were used to set the size and format of texts within the chart;
-j.	‘theme_classic()’ was used to remove gridlines in the background, giving it a cleaner, uncluttered look and feel;
+- ‘theme_classic()’ was used to remove gridlines in the background, giving it a cleaner, uncluttered look and feel;
-k.
-The completed code was assigned an object for ease of reference.
+- The completed code was assigned an object for ease of reference.

 ``` r
 # Pivoting